 The Senate passed S.E.A.
 131, 49-0, and the House passed it, 94-0.
 The bill’s sponsor was Rep. Dale DeVon, R-Granger.
 Gov. Pence signed the bill March 21.

-S.E.A.
+According to a post on premierproperties.com, S.E.A.
 232 requires local land bank boards to approve any conveyance of property in an open meeting.
 Land banks are designed to help local government manage and improve the marketability of distressed homes or other real estate.

 The bill’s author was Sen. Tim Lanane, D-Anderson.
 The sponsor was Rep. John Price, R-Greenwood.
 The bill was passed by the Senate, 50-0, and the House, 95-0.
 Gov. Pence signed the law on March 24.